halkyon/silverstripe-reqchecker/README.md

 ## Known issues

+ * URL rewrite check fails when placing check files under an existing folder that already has an .htaccess file with rewrite rules and engine turned on (need to find a way to override the existing rewrite rules)
  * URL rewrite check fails on command line unless you run the php script from the webroot

 This will pass: